Emily Oster, PhD

 Getty Images

-Second: There is some evidence for changes in the brain post-motherhood.
-A couple of years ago, early in the life of this newsletter, I did an interview with Abigail Tucker about her book Mom Genes.
+Second, there is some evidence for changes in the brain post-motherhood.
+A couple of years ago, I did an interview with Abigail Tucker about her book Mom Genes.
 She talks, in the interview and more extensively in the book, about postpartum brain changes and the fact that, yes, there are systematic changes that make our postpartum attention more scattered.
-(She also argues that it makes us better — my favorite quote from the interview is “Rat moms are also champs at locating Froot Loops in a maze.”)
+(She also argues that it makes us better; my favorite quote from the interview is “Rat moms are also champs at locating Froot Loops in a maze.”)

 Community Guidelines